coshinen/blog/_posts/2019/2019-12-24-AULD-LANG-SYNE.md

 comments: true
 category: 译文集
 tags: Lyrics Garnet
+excerpt:
-excerpt: Should auld acquaintance be forgot, and never brought to mind?
-Should auld acquaintance be forgot, and days of auld lang syne?
+  Should auld acquaintance be forgot<br>
+  And never brought to mind?<br>
+  Should auld acquaintance be forgot<br>
+  And days of auld lang syne?
 ---
 ![GZCA-5229](https://ganekuro.github.io/images/discography/other/GZCA-5229.jpg){:.border}